threefoldtecharchive/jumpscale9_prefab/docs/cuisine.ssh.md

-# cuisine.ssh
+# prefab.ssh

-The `cuisine.ssh` module for remote SSH management.
+The `prefab.ssh` module for remote SSH management.

 Examples of methods inside `ssh`: